 IP camera as an integrated part of a smart building

 Using IP camera as an integrated part of a smart building provides valuable information that can be used not only for security purpose but also for facility management and energy saving.
 In the end, the insight modern IP camera system provides are a constant eye on your building and combining this tool with deep learning or artificial intelligence will provide facility manager a deeper insight on their building, a better control, and a better user experience.

 Hatteland Technology – your ideal smart building partner

 Hatteland Technology has over 30 years of experience in designing security CCTV systems.

-Our extensive knowledge of CCTV cameras, camera placement, lighting conditions, suppliers, software and video management systems, combined with our long-lasting relationships with the top suppliers on the market, makes us an ideal partner when choosing your new smart or AI camera system – or updating your existing one.
+Our extensive knowledge of CCTV cameras, camera placement, lighting conditions, suppliers, softwares, and video management systems, combined with our long-lasting relationships with the top suppliers in the market, makes us an ideal partner when choosing your new smart or AI camera system – or updating your existing one.